ocicloudengineer/contour-oke/README.md

     ```

 2. Open the downloaded `contour-oke.yaml` file in a text editor.
 Find the `Service` resource named `envoy` and add the `annotations` block to its metadata.
 The final resource should look like this:
+    Note: For this example I removed the 443 port.

     ```yaml
     # Find this Service definition in your contour-oke.yaml file
     apiVersion: v1